Akshay9882/todoApp/MySql_DB/readme.md

 **OPTIONAL**
 - The JPA will automatically create tables in Database.
-- You can refer to the scripts it has DDL with DUMMY data.
+- You can refer to the scripts it has DDL as well as DML for DUMMY DATA.